mesonbuild/meson/docs/markdown/Reference-manual.md

 and
 [`platform.machine()`](https://docs.python.org/3.4/library/platform.html#platform.machine).
 If
-you think the returned values for any of these are incorrect for your system or CPU, or if your OS is not in the above list, please file [a bug report](https://github.com/mesonbuild/meson/issues/new) with details and we'll look into it.
+you think the returned values for any of these are incorrect for your system or CPU, or if your OS is not in the linked table, please file [a bug report](https://github.com/mesonbuild/meson/issues/new) with details and we'll look into it.